saisriharsha19/cis6930fa24-project0/README.md

-# cis6930fa24-project0
+# Incident Data Extraction and Database Processor

 # README

 # Name: Sai Sri Harsha Guddati
-## Assignment Description
+## Project Description
 This project involves downloading, extracting, and processing incident data from a PDF available online.
 The incident data is extracted and processed, and stored in an SQLite database.
-Additionally, the assignment involves displaying a statistical summary of the incident types.
+Additionally, I'm also displaying a statistical summary of the incident types.

 1. Fetching PDF: Download a PDF file containing incident summaries from the given URL.
 2. Extracting Incidents: Extract key information from the PDF, including date, incident number, location, nature of the incident, and the ORI.